andrewpillar/database/readme.md

 > **Note:** The type parameter is optional when creating a new store.
 They can
 > be given to provide more explicitness in code, such as `NewStore[*Post]`.

-In the above exmaple a new [database.Store][] is created for working with Post models.
+In the above example a new [database.Store][] is created for working with Post models.
 With this in place, Post models can now be created, retrieved, updated, and deleted.